 Who does mat Pilates work for?

-While Pilates is no longer limited to just hospital patients, it remains true that this exercise is an option for those who are recovering from an injury but still want a low-impact exercise their body can handle.
+While Pilates exercises are no longer limited to just hospital patients, it remains true that this exercise is an option for those who are recovering from an injury but still want a low-impact exercise their body can handle.
 Even if you’re not taking Pilates for this reason, a mat class is perfect for those who want to try a toning class that is also gentle on the joints.

 Pilates experts advise that you should take a mat class prior to trying the reformer.
 Mat Pilates will teach the foundations of the exercise, easing newbies into the workout.
 When you show up for your first class, make sure to bring a water and grip socks (while some studios allow the option to go barefoot, grip socks can often aid in helping you balance during difficult positions), and avoid wearing loose-fitting clothing.
 While many studios will provide mats, you may want to invest in your own if you decide to keep up the practice.